Coronavirus (COVID-19) Preparedness Information Learn More

 At Wilson Medical Center, our top priority is safeguarding the health and wellbeing of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.

-- Visitor Guidance: Effective August 13 at 11 am, please follow the guidance below to help protect our patients, providers, employees and community:
+- Visitor Guidance: Please follow the guidance below to help protect our patients, providers, employees and community:

-- Patients will be limited to one designated WELL visitor per day (no swapping allowed).
+- Patients in other areas of the hospital are limited to ONE designated WELL visitor per day (no swapping allowed).

 - Visitors are screened upon entry for symptoms consistent with COVID-19, per CDC guidelines